MdRezaV/fish-functions/README.md

-Here is the revised README with an example included at the end of each function description, as requested.

----

 # Fish Shell Functions for Arch Linux

 A collection of Fish shell functions designed to streamline common tasks on Arch Linux and its derivatives (such as EndeavourOS or Manjaro).
 These functions simplify package management, system cleanup, network diagnostics, and other routine operations.